ISAs (Individual Savings Accounts) were introduced by the UK government in 1999.

 You can also buy corporate bonds listed on recognised exchanges, and bonds issued by the UK government or Eurozone governments.

-Choosing your investment ISA provider
+Choosing your Stocks & Shares ISA provider

 Ultimately much depends on what you want to use your Investment ISA for.
 The widest range of securities and funds is always a good starting point but it is also important to check out a provider’s fees, including how much you would be charged per transaction and any annual administration and custody fees that might apply.